 The firm of Golding & Vicat was dissolved by "mutual consent" on 31st December 1858.
 In a public notice, dated 12th January 1859, Anthony Vicat advised his customers that the firm of Golding & Vicat, "Photographists of 18 Wellington Place and No. 6 East Parade" had broken up and the partnership between him and William Golding had been dissolved, adding that the photographic business would be continued by himself alone and would be "carried on at 18 Wellington Place only".
 A small advertisement placed by Anthony Vicat in The Hastings & St Leonards Chronicle on 6th July 1859 simply stated " A. VICAT - Photographic Artist, 18 Wellington Place, Hastings.
 Portrait Rooms open from '9 til dusk.
 A large selection of superior stereoscopic slides."

-returned to live with his father at Southwood House in Eltham,
+to live with his father at Southwood House in Eltham, Kent.
+In

-is shown residing with his father and siblings at Southwood House, Bexley
+residing with his father and siblings at Southwood House, Bexley Road,

 "Photographic Printer".
 When the census was taken ten years later, Anthony